 Make an Impact in the WorkforceExplore Degree

 Graduates can also use their skills to serve the employees of a company.
-The following two job titles are common career outcomes for the organizational leadership degree:
+The following organizational leadership jobs are common career outcomes for this degree:

 Corporate recruiter: Recruiters find talent to fill job openings at a company.
 They also write job descriptions, screen applicants, perform interviews, network and use technology to locate and hire talented employees.
 The median salary is $53,496.